danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Another important consideration is the format.
 Some topics are suitable for a conversational/real-time format, such as discussions about the candidate's past experiences.
 On the other hand, "forging new knowledge", where the candidate is asked to solve a problem, is more suited to async style, where the candidate works through a problem on their own, in quiet, and then there's a follow on conversation about the solution.

 The next sections describe some alternatives.
+Not to suggest that *all* of these should be used, rather, this is to get people thinking about other ways of assessing technical proficiency, that reduce some of the performance anxiety.

 ### Greenfield a Small Project